Before You Buy Copilot, Read This

 The tool doesn't know the difference between a final document and an abandoned draft.
 It works with what's there.

-Permissions matter too, and most organisations have never audited them properly.
-Copilot respects Microsoft 365 permissions — it will only surface information that the user asking the question has access to.
-Which sounds reassuring until you realise that in many organisations, permissions have drifted significantly from what was intended.
+Copilot respects Microsoft 365 permissions — it will only surface information the user asking has access to.
+Which sounds reassuring until you realise permissions have often drifted significantly from what was intended.
 Files shared broadly for convenience.
-Folders that were meant to be restricted but weren't.
-Sensitive HR or financial documents sitting in locations that are technically accessible to the whole organisation.
+Folders meant to be restricted that weren't.
+Sensitive HR or financial documents technically accessible to the whole organisation.

 Copilot doesn't create these problems.
 It makes them visible — at the moment someone asks a question they probably shouldn't have a full answer to.